 West Nile Virus in Europe (Source: European Centre for Disease Prevention and Control)

-In Europe, 19 countries have reported a total of 1,436 cases of WNV and 125 associated deaths as of December 4, 2024.
-The virus has been observed in new areas, including Albania, Kosovo, and Slovakia, indicating a broadening of its geographical range.
-This year, 212 regions across Europe have reported cases, the largest spread observed in recent years.
+The European Centre for Disease Prevention and Control reports 1,436 WNV cases and 125 related deaths as of December 4, 2024.
+The virus has expanded to new areas, including Albania, Kosovo, and Slovakia, broadening its geographical reach.
+A total of 212 regions across Europe have reported cases this year, marking the most extensive spread in recent years.
+These numbers indicate that the virus is becoming more prevalent in areas that were previously unaffected.

-Although the increase in cases is noteworthy, it is also important to recognize the progress being made in understanding and addressing WNV.
-With ongoing research, including the efforts of the LWNVIVAT project, we are working to ensure that effective treatments and prevention strategies are available when needed.
+Despite the increase in cases, progress continues in understanding and managing WNV.
+Ongoing research, including LWNVIVAT’s work, aims to ensure effective treatments and preventive solutions are available when needed.

 Sources: